moore-automation/DEVWKS-2618-25/docs/lab_guides/connectivity/Access.md

 # Workshop Access & Login
 ## Verification
-- **Access GitLab**: Open a web browser and navigate to [http://devtools-gitlab.lab.devnetsandbox.local](http://devtools-gitlab.lab.devnetsandbox.local) to access the GitLab UI.
+- **Access GitLab**: All the bookmarks for this sessions are available in Google Chrome, select DEVWKS-2618 Bookmark folder and Web IDE.
+(You can also  navigate to [http://devtools-gitlab.lab.devnetsandbox.local](http://devtools-gitlab.lab.devnetsandbox.local) to access the GitLab UI.)
 Log in with username `developer` and password `C1sco12345`.

 ![GitLab login page](../../assets/Gitlab-login.png)